violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

 layout: post
 title: "Installing Arch Linux"
 date: 2017-03-17
-categories: "useful info"
+categories: "needful notices"
 ---

 This note summarizes the steps to install Arch Linux.
 I do not intend to explain everything, and the wording is as concise as possible.
 Do tell me if you find anything no longer working now, or any link broken.

-# Prepare a bootable USB stick
+# Booting with a USB

 Download the
     [Arch Linux ISO](https://www.archlinux.org/download/).
-It is named like `archlinux-yyyy.mm.dd-dual.iso` (according to the date compiled), and is about 470MB.

-To make a bootable USB, on a Windows computer for concreteness, you may use
+To make a bootable USB, on a Windows computer (for concreteness) you may use
     [Rufus](https://rufus.akeo.ie/).
-The GUI for Windows should be very straightforward (just drag Arch Linux ISO onto the window).
+The GUI for Windows should be very straightforward.
 On Mac, we have to format the USB first, and copy ISO into it using `dd` utility, which I am not familiar.

-# Enter the firmware interface

-A firmware interface, stored in the ROM, is a bridge between software and hardware, which helps boot a computer.
+We then enter the firmware interface, which is a bridge between software and hardware.
 While the computer is off, plug in the bootable USB.
-Before the computer boots, there will be a moment the screen is shown with direction like below
+Before the computer starts normally, there will be a notic like

     Please press DEL or F2 to enter UEFI BIOS setting

-Do that immediately, and you see a temporary `zsh` shell, with prompt
+Do that immediately, and there will be a temporary `zsh` shell, with prompt

     root@archiso ~ #

 In the below, `#` sign indicates the shell prompt.

-# Partition of the Hard Disk
+# Partition and formatting the hard disk

 List the disk blocks.